mistah-org/steem-goal-setter/README.md

-## STEEM 4 Kids
+## STEEM Goal Setter

-This application aims to reward kids.
-It uses Spring Boot + MongoDB + Heroku.
+This aims to be an application for Steemians who are goal-oriented.
+It also aims to be the first open-source Java-based web application that will interact with the STEEM blockchain.

 Base codes came from https://github.com/chris-bailey/dev-bookshelf-mongodb-heroku.